 Buttermilk Fried Chicken Tenders are one of the most requested dishes by my personal chef clients.
 Chicken tenderloins are dipped in buttermilk and a light coating of seasoned flour and breadcrumbs.
 They fry up quickly and go great with ketchup, ranch or blue cheese dressing.

-Hello friends!
-I hope everyone is having a wonderful week so far.
 Are you a college basketball fan?
 We are getting geared up for March Madness in our house and can’t wait to watch all the games on tv.
 And when watching sports we most definitely need snacks.
 These Buttermilk Fried Chicken Tenders are always on our menu.
 Kids and adults love them!

 Chicken tenders are one of my favorite to cook with as they are so tender just as the name implies.
 They are perfect portions too.
 And not to mention fun to eat.